-From the material quantity data collected on site and conversion to tonnage, it is estimated that there is approximately 2,260 tonnes of waste landfilled, 2,700 tonnes of cover material received and 5,360 tonnes of material diverted from landfill.
-This equates to approximately 10,320 tonnes of material received on site annually; however, only 2,260 tonnes of waste are landfilled.
+From the material quantity data collected on site and conversion to tonnage, it is estimated that there is approximately 2,260 tonnes of waste landfilled, 2,700 tonnes of cover material received and an estimated 530 tonnes of material diverted from landfill.
+This equates to approximately 5,500 tonnes of material received on site annually; however, only 2,260 tonnes of waste are landfilled.
 Consequently, the landfill is well below the maximum threshold of 5,000 tonnes for a Registered landfill.
-However, due to there being greater than 500 tonnes per year of material being recycled and subsequently being removed from site, the facility should be licensed as a transfer station, which would then trigger the landfill operations to also be licensed.
+However, due to there potentially being greater than 500 tonnes per year of material being recycled and subsequently being removed from site, the facility may also require to be licensed as a transfer station.